The Hand is Pinker Than the Eye

 C. The media and the government frequently downplay Islamic violent acts, to sustain the narrative, minimize panic and prevent the dreaded backlash against Muslims.
 Often attacks will be comically categorized as “workplace violence” and the Islamic component of the crime will be ignored, even when explicitly stated by the perp as an inspiration for committing the act.

 D. When Pinker says “the majority of domestic terrorism is committed by right-wing extremist groups,” what metric is he using?
 Are we talking body counts or number of incidents?
 Can we really give the same weight to an incident like 9/11 where 3000 people were killed to a situation where someone whom happens to be AltRight panics and drives into some people while his car is being surrounded and attacked?
 I’m looking over the list of recent domestic terrorist incidents, and I’m just not seeing a whole lot of “right-wing extremist groups” or even whites being implicated.
 There is the Vegas shooting of course, but as yet we have no information as to the motive.

-E. Unlike other forms of domestic terrorism, Islamic terrorist is almost entirely preventable.
+E. Unlike other forms of domestic terrorism, Islamic terrorism is almost entirely preventable.
 It’s like “bonus” terrorism.
-The 9/11 hijackers were all here as a result of student Visas.
-If we did not continue import people (whom we do not benefit from anyway) from Islamic countries, our risk for this particular brand of terrorism would be greatly reduced.
+The 9/11 hijackers were all here on temporary visas.
+If we did not continue to import people (whom we do not benefit from anyway) from Islamic countries, our risk for this particular brand of terrorism would be greatly reduced.
 Since these people explicitly state their hostility toward western values and express no desire to assimilate to our cultural and social norms, one wonders what the point is.

 Another factoid Pinker touts as some kind of antidote to AltRight ideas is that even though Blacks commit a disproportionate amount of violent crime, the Irish also once had high crime rates, therefore it’s possible for groups’ criminality to change over time.
 Okay sure, but so what?
 A few points: